- Go to the Sessions

 Prof. Johnson's research is focus on the absorption and metabolism of phytonutrients and their relationships with body composition, cognitive performance, and age-related eye disease prevention.
 She received her PhD. on Nutritional Sciences at the University of Wisconsin at Madison and she is currently an associate professor at Tufts University.

-The program of the Nutrients 2019 – Nutritional Advances in the Prevention and Management of Chronic Disease is being assembled.
-The final program will be fully available by July 2019.
+The detailed conference program of the Nutrients 2019 – Nutritional Advances in the Prevention and Management of Chronic Disease is now available, please see below.
+Moreover, you can also download the Nutrients 2019 Conference Book (last update 3 October 2019).

 |Wednesday 25 September 2019||Thursday 26 September 2019||Friday 27 September 2019|